Bricktech2000/Notes/notes/random-thoughts.md

 - the camera app uses the phone camera and the screen as input and uses the phone storage and the screen as output
 - the music app uses the phone storage and the screen as input and uses the phone speaker and the screen as output

+## fidelity programs

+fidelity programs are a way to lock clients into an ecosystem. this fact is sometimes made explicit (as does Desjardins) but sometimes made implicit (as does Apple)

+## sunsets look good

+why do sunsets look good? [[complete]]